-In most cases, the way to resolve your holiday problem when things go wrong will be to ask the trader for financial compensation.
+In most cases, the way to resolve your problem when things go wrong will be to ask the supplier of the service for financial compensation.

 You should complain to:

 - The tour operator if the holiday was a package holiday;